Pet passports – what do I need to take my pet abroad?

 • Pet passports issued in an EU country are still valid for travelling into the EU and the UK.

-Your pet also needs to be microchipped and have a valid rabies vaccination.
-Your pet needs to be microchipped before or at the same time they have their rabies vaccination.
+• A microchip – your pet needs to be microchipped before or at the same time they have their rabies vaccination.

 Dogs will also need to have a tapeworm treatment if you’re travelling directly to: